Getting Started in Jeet Kune Do Classes

 • A positive attitude, a mind hungry to learn, a smile / handshake.

-• Payment via cash, Venmo, PayPal, credit / debit card, or check.
+• Payment via cash, Venmo, PayPal, credit / debit card, Apple or Android pay, or check.

 • We train barefoot or in socks if you prefer.